andrewzah/com.andrewzah/content/posts/anki-usage-guide.md

 By default, Anki resets your progress to that of a new card.
 So even if you had worked the card up to a ~4 month interval, now you have to see it in 1 day, 2 days, 4 days, all over again…

 Even if you forget a card, you still had learned it at one point.
 Which means re-learning it is now significantly easier.
 By completely resetting the card’s intervals, Anki is wasting your time.
-It slowly conditions you to be unwilling to press `Again`, which is not desireable at all.
+It slowly conditions you to be unwilling to press `Again`, which is not desirable at all.

 **Solution**: In your deck’s options group under Lapses, change `New interval` to `70%`.
 This means if you forget a card, the new interval will be 70% of the old one.
 As for why I chose 70%, it just felt like an appropriate amount–feel free to play with different percentages to see what works best for you.